johans-work/berserk/README.md

 Next are the mod keys.
 They are merged into tap and hold dual function keys to the leftmost column and thumb row.

-The following works best with a split layout such as Alice and most split keyboards that have at least 2 left thumb keys and 1 right thumb key.
-It also assumes there is no number row, and possibly no ctrl key below shift, as with HHKB style layouts.
-Therefore, there are only 3 mod keys to work with / worry about.

-- [ ] Caps lock is replaced with ctrl on hold and tab on tap, after the HHKB layout.
-- [ ] Tab is replaced with win on hold and del on tap.
+- [ ] We are assuming at least two left thumb keys, and one right thumb key.
-- [ ] Left shift is replaced with alt on hold and esc on tap.
+- [ ] The main right thumb key is replaced with space on tap, and layer 1 (numbers) on hold.
 - [ ] The main left thumb key is replaced with enter on tap, and shift on hold.
+- [ ] With shift at the thumb, caps lock and shift keys become redundant.
+- [ ] Caps lock is replaced with ctrl on hold after the popular HHKB layout, and tab on tap, for tab to be in the middle of the column.
+- [ ] Between left shift and the original tab key, we can distribute alt, win, del, and esc.
+- [ ] To avoid accidentally hitting del, we move it to the top of the column at the original tab key position, and therefore esc goes to left shift.
+- [ ] The original tab on hold, and alt to left shift.
+- [ ]
+- [ ]
 - [ ] The second left thumb key is replaced with backspace on tap, and Layer 1 on hold.
 - [ ] The main right thumb key is replaced with space on tap and layer 1 on hold.